ben-heil/ben-heil.github.io/_posts/2020-10-12-paper-reading.md

 ## Data Splitting
 In machine learning the standard way to evaluate model performance is to [randomly split your data](https://stackoverflow.com/questions/38250710/how-to-split-data-into-3-sets-train-validation-and-test) into three sets known as the train, validation, and test set.
 A model's performance on each dataset tells you something different about it.
-The training set is the set of data the model is actually fit to, and the training set performance tells you how far training has progressed.
+The training set is the data the model is actually fit to, and the training set performance tells you how far training has progressed.

-The validation set is a set of data not used in training the model.
+The validation set is the data not used in training the model.
 When training multiple models, or a single model with different hyperparameters, the models' performance on the validation set tells you which model to actually use.

-Finally, the test set is a set of data held out from the training process.
+Finally, the test set is the data held out from the training process.
 This data can either be pulled randomly from the original dataset, or it can be an external dataset.
 The important part is that the dataset isn't used to make any decisions in training or model selection.
 If that condition holds, then the test set performance is an estimate of how well a model should perform on new data.